 This paper is organized as follows.
-In Section 2, we formulate the term structure estimation problem.
-In Section 3, we introduce the shrinkage solution and sparse factor model.
-In Section 4, we conduct a comprehensive empirical analysis.
-In Section 5, we study how term structure factors depend on economic conditions.
-Section 6 concludes.
-The appendix collects all the proofs and additional empirical results.
+In Section 2, we formulate the term structure estimation problem and introduce the shrinkage solution and sparse factor model.
+In Section 3, we conduct a comprehensive empirical analysis of the low dimensional factor structure of the U.S. Treasury market.
+In Section 4 we study the cross-sectional asset pricing and investment implications of the factors.
+Section 5 concludes.
+The appendix collects all the formal theoretical statements, proofs, and additional empirical results.
+Supporting results are deferred to the Internet Appendix.